Hannah-A-S-Adjei/Mastering-Heavy-Forwarder-Configuration-in-Splunk/README.md

 <br />
 <br />

 Enter the host IP address or hostname along with the designated port.
-You can determine the IP address using the command "ip addr" on your server.
+You can determine the IP address using the command "ip addr" on your server as shown in the second image.
 Save the settings to activate forwarding.

 <p align="center">
 <img src="https://imgur.com/w4I03ZL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>